Shopify/checkout-sheet-kit-swift/README.md

 - iOS SDK 13.0+

 ### Getting Started
 The SDK is an open-source [Swift Package library](https://www.swift.org/package-manager/).
-As a quick start, see [sample projects](Samples/README.md) or use one of the following ways to integrate SDK into your project:
+As a quick start, see [sample projects](Samples/README.md) or use one of the following ways to integrate the SDK into your project:

 #### Package.swift